Serapieum-of-alex/pyramids/docs/dataset.rst

 Parameters
 ^^^^^^^^^^
     path: [str]
-        a path includng the name of the raster and extention.
+        a path including the name of the raster and extension.
         >>> path = "data/cropped.tif"
     driver: [str]
             driver = "geotiff"/"ascii"/"netcdf".